Venice has become one of the hippest areas of the West Side. Here are my top ideas for fun and interesting dates in Venice.

 Note that during the pandemic the boardwalk descended into pretty bad condition.
 Now it’s safe and very happenin’.
 We went on a Saturday night and felt completely safe.

 If you’re in the mood for something more active, bring or rent bikes to ride up the strand which runs through Venice Beach.
 Ride north to Santa Monica or south around Marina del Rey and onto Manhattan Beach.
-It’s a great ride!
+It’s a great ride and a really unique and underrated date idea!

 It can get crowded on weekends.
 What we did is stop at a bike shop and buy bike ringer bells to politely alert folks that we were coming through.